Thomas-Basham/portfolio-testing/README.md

 pip install pytest-playwright
 ```

-- Modify tests for your application
+- Modify tests for your application or run the tests I wrote
 - Run tests by entering:
   - `pytest`
   - or `pytest --headed --slowmo 500` to be extra fancy.